-Description: This course is for the study, rehearsal, and public performance of vocal jazz literature, with an emphasis on the development of skills needed to perform within an ensemble.
+Description: Study, rehearsal, and public performance of vocal jazz literature, with an emphasis on the development of skills needed to perform within an ensemble.
 Different literature will be studied each semester.
 Participation in public performances is required.
 May be taken a total of four times.
 108 hours laboratory.
-(TBA option)
+(TBA option) (Letter grade only)

-Class Guitar 1 Unit
+Class Guitar

 Description: Development of basic guitar playing skills, including reading from music notation, reading chord symbols, transposition, and playing open chords, barre chords, scales, and simple melodies.
 54 hours laboratory.
+(Letter grade only)

-Beginning Applied Music I 2 Units
+Beginning Applied Music I